microsoft/inmt/README.md

 ## Installation Instructions

+### I. Prerequisites
 1. Clone INMT and prepare MT models:
 ```
 git clone https://github.com/microsoft/inmt
 ```
 2. Make a new model folder using `mkdir model` where the models need to be placed.
 Models can be downloaded from [here](https://microsoftapc-my.sharepoint.com/:f:/g/personal/taganu_microsoft_com/EpG0E6SEqH9Eso4xChI14BQBxGDML3F7ksZ8Ibf1SZI46w?e=SVBmpA).
 These contain English to Hindi translation models in both directions.

-If you want to train your own models, refer to [Training MT Models](#training-mt-models)
+3. If you want to train your own models, refer to [Training MT Models](#training-mt-models).

-3. Rest of the installation can be carried out either bare or using docker.
+Rest of the installation can be carried out either bare or using docker.
 Docker is preferable for its ease of installation.

-### Docker Installation
+### II.
+Docker Installation
 Assuming you have docker setup in your system, simply run `docker-compose up -d`.
 This application requires atleast 4GB of memory in order to run.
 Allot your docker memory accordingly.

-### Bare Installation
+### III.
+Bare Installation
 1. Install dependencies using - `python -m pip install -r requirements.txt`.
 Be sure to check your python version.
 This tool is compatible with Python3.
 2. Install OpenNMT dependences using - `cd opennmt & python setup.py install & cd -`
 3. Run the migrations and start the server - `python manage.py makemigrations && python manage.py migrate && python manage.py runserver`